Hry o Marii: Part 3

-The Nativity of our Lord, (described as a 'pastoral') sets Moravian folk poetry; the first scene is of the virgin seeking a lodging but is turned away by a blacksmith.
-After she gives birth to Christ in a barn where a miracle restores the hands to the blacksmith's daughter and the blacksmith regrets his action.
-A children's chorus accompany the tale of the virgin's journey to Bethlehem, Christ's birth, baptism and godfathers.
+The Nativity of our Lord, (described as a 'pastoral') sets Moravian folk poetry; in the first scene the Virgin seeks a lodging but is turned away by a blacksmith.
+Later Mary gives birth to Christ in a barn where a miracle restores the hands to the blacksmith's daughter and the blacksmith regrets his action.
+A children's chorus accompanies the tale of the Virgin's journey to Bethlehem, Christ's birth, baptism and godfathers.

 Part 4

 The 'legend' Sister Pasqualina, is based on a play by Julius Zeyer with words by the composer, and other folk poetry.
 This is a more dramatic episode, also with dancing, where Pasqualina, entranced through the devil, absconds her convent with a knight and lives a life of sin.
-But a statue of Marie descends her pedestal and takes Pasqualina's place in the convent.
+But a statue of Mary descends from her pedestal and takes Pasqualina's place in the convent.
 There is a choral interlude.
 Meanwhile after several years the devil kills her lover and accuses Pasqualina of murder and she is condemned to death.
-Marie drives the flames from the stake around Pasqualina who escapes her chains.
-When in the final scene she returns to regain her place at the convent, as Marie leaves the nuns Pasqualina drops dead; she is lain on her bed by the nuns.
+Mary drives the flames from the stake around Pasqualina who escapes her chains.
+When in the final scene she returns to regain her place at the convent, as Mary leaves the nuns Pasqualina drops dead; she is lain on her bed by the nuns.